SUE7EN/hw12/README.md

 Once the balloondog get the helium balloon, the player win the game.

 ## Component Parts
--Instruction page at the begining.
+- Instruction page at the begining.
--Use Balloondog.move and Balloondog.jump to make the balloondog move around.
+- Use Balloondog.move and Balloondog.jump to make the balloondog move around.
--Import image of the obstacle and use p5.collide2D and collideRectRect() to see if the balloondog is touching the obstacle.
+- Import image of the obstacle and use p5.collide2D and collideRectRect() to see if the balloondog is touching the obstacle.
--The game over page and game win page.
+- The game over page and game win page.
--Add sound for bgm, and jump and win or lose the game.
+- Add sound for bgm, and jump and win or lose the game.

 ## Timeline
 - Week 1: Write Proposal, flush out initial code for your idea